dortania/OpenCore-Multiboot/exist/data.md

 #### Destructive Conversion

-This method will destroy all your data in your disk, making you a clean slate to work with. **Only use this if the data in the disk is not important or backed up already!
+This method will destroy all your data on your disk, making you a clean slate to work with. **Only use this if the data in the disk is not important or backed up already!
 YOUR DATA WILL BE GONE WITH THIS METHOD.**

 You can use any partitioning tool of your choice and destroy the data, OR you can just boot macOS installer that you made with the OpenCore Dortania Guide and select the disk and format it.
 You can check [Dualbooting on the same disk](../empty/samedisk.md) section for more information.
 You're not required to follow the rest of this section.

 #### Non-Destructive Conversion

-This method have higher chances of keeping your data intact, **however this does NOT mean you can ignore backing up you data.
+This method has higher chances of keeping your data intact, **however this does NOT mean you can ignore backing up your data.
 BACKUP YOUR DATA!**

 We will be using `gdisk` ran on any linux distribution, I strongly NOT recommend using Windows or macOS gdisk to perform this operation as it may break seeing how Windows and macOS disk handling differs from Linux.
-You can use a USB distribution like `gparted` (light weight iso/usb image) to do the manipulations or any distribution disk in hand (arch, Ubuntu, Fedora...).
+You can use a USB distribution like `gparted` (lightweight iso/usb image) to do the manipulations or any distribution disk in hand (arch, Ubuntu, Fedora...).

-- Download/Install `gdisk` following you distrubution
+- Download/Install `gdisk` following you distribution

 - Run `lsblk` to check for the destination drive identifiers